 As children grow, generally the ability to speak, comprehend speech, and be understood improve gradually.
 Making mistakes in speech is a normal and expected part of development, but if these mistakes are ongoing and your child is missing too many milestones, he may or may not have a speech and language delay.
 Children with speech and language delays make more mistakes while talking and form less intelligible sentences than those without delays.

-Speech-sound disorders can be diagnosed by determining whether or not your child is experiencing language delay.
-Two-year-olds should be able to form phrases at least two words long and be understood by their guardians at least 50% of the time.
-They should also follow simple commands, name simple objects, and have a vocabulary consisting of at least 50 words.
+Typical developmental expectations for two-year-olds include being able to form phrases at least two words long and be understood by their guardians approximately 50-75% of the time.
+Additionally, we hope to see them follow simple commands, name simple objects, and have a vocabulary consisting of at least 200 words.

-If your two-year-old can do the things mentioned earlier, they most likely do not have a speech-sound disorder.
-However, if your child is incapable of doing the things mentioned above, they may or may not have some speech and language difficulty.
+If your two-year-old can do the things mentioned earlier, they most likely do not have a speech and language delay.
+However, if your child is incapable of doing the things mentioned above, he may or may not have some speech and language difficulty.
 A professional consultation and evaluation can help diagnose your child and provide recommendations regarding the course of treatment and anticipated interventions.

 There is no one cause of speech-sound disorders.
 They can occur at birth, during development, be influenced by hearing loss, or a result of a brain injury or other medical issues.
 Other influences include: cleft lip or palate, genetic disorders, nervous system disorders, excessive thumb sucking, and illness like ear infections.

 Speech and language disorders are most commonly treated through speech therapy.
 Speech therapy, especially at an early age, can help reduce symptoms of speech and language disorders.
 If you have ongoing concerns, consider seeking speech and language therapy from a licensed speech-language pathologist near you.
 Absolute Synergy Rehabilitation offers speech therapy in Granite Bay, CA. You can sign up for in-person or virtual appointments.